xueelf/docsify-chat/README.md

 ### self

-> Before v0.5.0, this attribute was named 'myself', but it has now been renamed 'self'.
+> Before v0.5.0, this attribute was named `"myself"`, but it has now been renamed 'self'.

 - Type: `string`
 - Default: `null`